911 calls from deadly Lahaina wildfire show residents' terror and panic in a desperate bid to escape

-LAHAINA, Hawaii (AP) — Audio of 911 calls from a deadly August wildfire released late Thursday by Maui County authorities reveal a terrifying and chaotic scene as the inferno swept through the historic town of Lahaina and residents called for help as they desperately tried to escape burning homes and gridlocked traffic as flames approached.
+LAHAINA, Hawaii (AP) — Audio of 911 calls from a deadly August wildfire released late Thursday by Maui County authorities reveals a terrifying and chaotic scene as the inferno swept through the historic town of Lahaina and residents called for help as they desperately tried to escape burning homes and gridlocked traffic as flames in some cases licked at their cars.

 The 911 calls were released to The Associated Press in response to a public record request.
 They cover a two-hour period from 3:30 p.m. to 5:30 p.m. on the afternoon of Aug.
 8 as the deadliest U.S. wildfire in more than a century, whipped by powerful winds, bore down on the town.